Men This, Women That…Blah, Blah, Blah…

 Neither men nor women are wrong to draw the inferences they draw.
 The majority of expressions I read in the fraught world of gender politics today carry a measure of truth.
 And as you would guess from the way I phrased that, it isn’t just women or just men who have a point.
 In our sometimes heated disagreements over who’s more dysfunctional in the 3d decade of the 21st Century, we’re cooperating with each other to miss the point.

 Instead of making each other wrong for how we feel, maybe we should listen without judgment, get clarification when we need it and find the common ground.
-Deep down, don’t we all know this is the path to understanding?
+Deep down, don’t we all know this is the best path to understanding?
 We certainly apply it to people who matter to us.
 Is it possible we’ve become hard-wired for competition and conflict, rather than taking yes for an answer?

 Instead of blaming each other for how society has shaped us, how much better off would we be if we could forgive each other for buying into obsolete or flawed paradigms and work together to create a new paradigm that works better for both genders?